 The production of this film can be traced back to 1971, when the Disney Studio purchased the screen rights to Lloyd Alexander's "The Chronicles of Prydain".
 The film took over 12 years to make, 5 years of actual production, and cost over $25 million.
 Over 1,165 different hues and colors were used, and 34 miles of film stock was utilized.

 This was the first animated Disney movie to be filmed in widescreen since Sleeping Beauty (1959).
 Movies released in between involved matting of the top and bottom of the filmed image in order to make a widescreen image suitable for the movie theaters.

-Tim Burton, who worked as a conceptual artist on this film, wanted to incorporate minions of the Horned King that were akin to the "facehuggers" from the Alien movie series.
+Tim Burton, who worked as a conceptual artist on this film, wanted to incorporate minions of the Horned King that were akin to the "facehuggers" from the Alien (1979) movie series.
 Some samples of his work can be seen on Disney's 2000 DVD of this title.

-The movie is based upon the first two books in Lloyd Alexander's Prydain Chronicles ("The Book of Three" and "The Black Cauldron").
+The movie is loosely based upon the first two books in Lloyd Alexander's Prydain Chronicles ("The Book of Three" and "The Black Cauldron").
 The Chronicles, in turn, are loosely based on the mythology of ancient Wales, a collection of tales known as the Mabinogion.

-Another technological breakthrough in this movie was the development of the APT (Animation Photo Transfer) process.
+A technological breakthrough in this movie was the development of the APT (Animation Photo Transfer) process.
 The first major change in the Studio's method of transferring the artist's drawings to a cel since Xerox copying replaced hand-inking over 20 years earlier, the APT greatly improved the quality of the animator's art.
 Dave Spencer was awarded an Oscar for his development of the APT process.